dkraczkowski/dom.js/README.md

 ======

 DOM.js is a lightweight, fast cross browser (IE 8+, FF31+, SF5+, CH31+, OP24+) library for DOM traversal, manipulation and event handling.
-Main focus of the library is to simplify and unify work with the DOM.
+Dom.js also includes drag library for simplify crossbrowser drag operations.

-Only 3KB compressed and gzipped!
+Only 6KB compressed and gzipped!

 API Reference
 =============